linckon/todo-app-microservice-sample/README.md

 # Todo App
 This is a Todo app built using React, Express, MySQL, and Redis.
 It allows users to create and manage their tasks.
 The app follows a specific flow where a user creates a POST request to the Express API, which publishes the message to a Redis server.
 A worker server is responsible for processing the data and saving it to a MySQL database.
 Additionally, the app implements caching, where the first time a user retrieves data, it comes from the database, and subsequent requests fetch the data from the Redis cache.

+# UI Screenshots

+ - Add task

+ - Publish to redis pub/sub channel - taskChannel & subscriber Subscribed

+ - Worker server subsrcribed & saved into db

+ - For the first time cache is empty, the data will retreve from db & cached

+ - After clicking Refresh button data will retrieve from cache

+ - After deleting cache will be empty & data retrieve from db

 ## Installation
 To run the Todo app locally, please follow these steps: